DynamiX: Large-Scale Dynamic Social Network Simulator: Experiments

-\textbf{Metrics} To quantitatively assess our simulator, we introduce the evaluation metrics used in the macro alignment and link prediction evaluation.
-The macro alignment evaluation compares the differences between the simulated and real-world public attitudes.
-Specifically, we evaluate \textit{numerical distribution} using $\Delta$Bias (mean deviation of the simulated public attitudes from the real-world sequence) and $\Delta$Div (variance of deviation, indicating stability).
-And we use Dynamic Time Warping (DTW) \cite{muller2007dynamic} and Fréchet distance \cite{eiter1994computing} to measure the \textit{trends shape} similarity between the simulated and the real public attitudes sequence.
-Additionally, link prediction evaluation aims to evaluate the simulator's accuracy in modeling social relationships, using $F1$, $Precision$, and $Recall$ as evaluation metrics.
+\textbf{Metrics:} To assess the accuracy of $DynamiX$ in simulating real-world attitude dynamics, we adopt a set of widely accepted metrics \cite{DBLP:conf/acl/MouWH24,liu2025rumorsphereframeworkmillionscaleagentbased} to quantify the differences between the simulated and real-world public attitudes.
+Specifically, we measure \textit{Numerical Distribution} by evaluating $\Delta$Bias, which represents the mean deviations of the simulated public attitudes from the real world across different timesteps, and $\Delta$Div that indicates stability through the variance of the deviations.
+We also use Dynamic Time Warping (DTW) \cite{muller2007dynamic} and Frechet distance \cite{eiter1994computing} to measure the \textit{Trend Shape} similarity between the simulated and real public attitudes.
+Additionally, to evaluate the simulation accuracy in modeling social relationships, we use F1, Precision, and Recall as metrics.